spiral/docs/grpc/streaming.md

 ```

 ## Producer
-The producer application will be split into Golang and PHP part.
+The producer application contains Golang and PHP parts.
 The Golang will route message to backgroud PHP process
 using spiral/jobs package and later read the produced response using unique broadcast topic.

 The service will look as following: